-Delirium tremens (DTs) is a severe disturbance of the brain caused by alcohol withdrawal.
+Delirium tremens (DTs) is a severe problem with how the brain works.

 National Institute on Alcohol Abuse and Alcoholism

 Alcoholics Anonymous—Halifax Regional Municipality

 Canadian Centre on Substance Use and Addiction

 Alcohol withdrawal syndrome.
 EBSCO DynaMed Plus website.
 Available at:http://www.dynamed.com/topics/dmp~AN~T114807/Alcohol-withdrawal-syndrome.
 Updated January 17, 2017.
 Accessed August 21, 2018.

 Alcohol withdrawal treatment, symptoms, and timeline.
 American Addiction Centers website.
 Available at: https://americanaddictioncenters.org/withdrawal-timelines-treatments/alcohol.
 Accessed August 21, 2018.

 Barrons R, Roberts N. The role of carbamazepine and oxcarbazepine in alcohol withdrawal syndrome.
 J Clin Pharm Ther.
 2010;35(2):153-67.